Know Before You Go, Great Sand Dunes National Park

 Shutterstock Image

-Late spring and early summer feature the Medano surge flows—waves of meltwater rushing down from the Sangre de Cristo mountains.
+Late spring and early summer feature the Medano surge flows—waves of meltwater rushing down from the Sangre de Cristo Mountains.

 Safety Information